 It’s proven that students are more likely to cheat when they’re tired.
 Honorlock’s on-demand proctoring services allows students to schedule and take exams when they’re ready and on their schedule – 24/7/365—even if it’s at 2 am over Thanksgiving break.
 If they feel most alert and prepared at 2:00 a.m., 2:00 a.m. is when they can take the test, confident that any questions they have about the process can be answered.

 All instructors were students at one time.
 They can sympathize with students who face temptation, even if they do not sympathize with dishonest actions.
 Below are four ways to prevent cheating on online exams.

 Be explicit about rules for your online exams

 Syllabi have gotten longer over the past couple of decades, as instructors try to cover every possible angle to ensure clarity only to discover that some students will still claim ignorance of class policies.
-That’s why it is crucial to give explicit instructions and be clear in your expectations from the beginning of the term, with a reminder here and there as the weeks go by.
+That’s why it is crucial to provide explicit test rules and be clear in your expectations from the beginning of the term, with a reminder here and there as the weeks go by.

 Note the honor code

 Your institution may have its own honor code.
-If there is no codified statement supporting academic honesty, you can require your students to provide their own pledge with each assignment.
-Studies show that the act of writing “I pledge that this is my own work,” or something similar, actually reduces the incidence of cheating.
+If there is no statement supporting academic honesty, you can require your students to provide their own pledge with each assignment.
+Studies show that the act of writing “I pledge that this is my own work,” or something similar, actually helps reduce cheating on exams.

 Remind students of the disciplinary procedure